 Bernard O`DowdPrint Page

-Relief portrait and tablet to the poet who was educated in Ballarat.
+A relief portrait and tablet commemorates the poet Bernard O`Dowd who was educated in Ballarat.

 O`Dowd was a poet, radical and parliamentary draughtsman.
 On 2 October 1897, O`Dowd and two colleagues published the first number of a radical weekly, the Tocsin, associated with the United Labor Party.
 In this paper he wrote a regular column as `Gavah the Blacksmith`.
 At the time of Federation he posed the question, `Does Australia have a soul?`

 His 1902 Tocsin pamphlet, Conscience and Democracy, was at once opposed to the South African War and expressive of a fear of mob rule, an anxiety which always played a part in his `Young Democracy`.
 In 1912 he denounced the White Australia policy as `unbrotherly, undemocratic and unscientific`.
 In 1913 O`Dowd was president of the Victorian Rationalist Association.

 During his latter years, although he had virtually ceased writing poetry, O`Dowd was very much the visible poet, addressing meetings, writing verses for public occasions .
 In 1952 he broke a long poetic silence by producing two poems for the centenary of Australian Unitarianism.
 One of them included the hope `That we shall see our dream of Oneness realized`.

 |Address:||Doveton Street North, City Library, Ballarat, 3350|

 Note: GPS Coordinates are approximate.

 Born Beaufort 1866